FyodorSh/AfterShot_Camera_Profiles/README.md

-# Camera Profiles for Corel Aftershop Pro 3
+# Custom Camera Profiles for Corel Aftershop Pro 3

 Installation:
 1. Download the profile you need;